partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Judy: But...
 I HAAAAAAAATE VEGETABLES!!!!
 The smell is inside my nose... oh god, I'm gonna throw up...

-Momo: Huh.
-I don't especially hate the smell of veggies...
+Momo: Wow, I mean, veggies don't really... smell or anything...

 Judy: WHAT!
 Are you kidding me?!
-Momo-chan, aside from cauliflower, EVERYBODY HATES vegetables!
+Momo-chan, other than cauliflower, EVERYBODY HATES vegetables!

 Momo: Huh?!
-That's like a kindergarten attitude!
-Since elementary school I've been eating all kinds of veggies.
+Isn't that like a kindergarten attitude?
+I've been eating all kinds of vegetables since elementary school!

 Judy: OOOFFF!!!
 I...
 I had no idea...